Crime in Thailand: Firearms

 About one in ten people in Thailand legally own a gun.
 There are more than six million registered guns in a country with a population of 66.7 million.
 Small Arms Survey estimates that the total number of guns, both licit and illicit, held by Thai civilians in 2017 is 10,300,000, equating to 15.1 firearms per 100 inhabitants.
 Comparable figures for the other ASEAN nations are: Cambodia, 4.5 per 100 inhabitants; Philippines, 3.6; Laos, 3.0; Myanmar, 1.6; Vietnam, 1.6; Brunei, 1.4; Malaysia, 0.7; Singapore, 0.3; and Indonesia, zero.

 Ownership of firearms is particularly high in the south Thailand provinces of Pattani, Yala, and Narathiwat that have witnessed significant insurgency and rebellion since 2004.

 In 2016 Thailand's rate of violent gun-related deaths stood at 4.45 deaths per 100,000 inhabitants.
 In comparison, that of the Philippines was 7.42; the US, 3.85; Cambodia, 0.96; Myanmar, 0.56; Malaysia, 0.46; Indonesia, 0.10; and Singapore, 0.03.

 Obtaining a permit to own a weapon legally in Thailand involves extensive vetting, including an interview by an Interior Ministry investigator, but a thriving black market exists to circumvent the law.

 School violence and delinquency

 Technical colleges for years have seen rival gang shootings at major intersections in Bangkok and elsewhere, and tends to be an urban phenomenon.
 In one famous case, one such shootout began in response to a "Gangnam Style" dance faceoff.
 One technical school student is quoted as saying, "Guns are like school supplies.
 On our campus, we might use a gun to protect ourselves from violent, unruly seniors.
 Outside, we have rival schools..."

 Juvenile delinquency from 2003 to 2007 exploded, increasing some 70 percent, with both genders reporting large increases, despite the country moving up world economic rankings.

+On 2 August 2008, an 18-year-old high school student in Bangkok murdered a taxi driver named Khuan Phokaeng caused by his obsession with the video game Grand Theft Auto, which the government subsequently banned from sales.